An Evening with Ann Curry: Being a Tour de Force of Determination and Making a Difference in the World

 Iconic journalist Ann Curry to host new PBS Series

 Emmy Award-winning journalist Ann Curry returns to TV as the host of a new PBS series entitled “We’ll Meet Again.”
 A six-part series set to premiere in January, the show will explore dramatic historic events through the eyes of individuals who experienced them first-hand, and will reunite them with someone who aided in their survival.
-From a Japanese-American woman who wants to thank a classmate that defended her when she was interned, to a Vietnam War baby who wants to find her American father, the stories are poignant and unique examinations of humanity during the world’s most impactful moments.
+From a Japanese-American woman who wants to thank a classmate who defended her when she was interned, to a Vietnam War baby who wants to find her American father, the stories are poignant and unique examinations of humanity during the world’s most impactful moments.
 “I was looking for a way to do meaningful journalism, and that’s what this is,” Curry told the Television Critics Association, “These kinds of stories are sorely needed now.”
 An esteemed and beloved journalist, the announcement of Curry’s new series and remarks to the Television Critics Association instantly made headlines.
 As Variety quoted Curry as saying: journalism is “heading toward a potential renaissance.”

 Ann Curry captivates sold-out crowd at mega-event Tapestry: A Day for You